 First-time visitors may be surprised to discover North Bay's best kept secret is the vibrant music scene that fills its many venues.
-As dusk descends upon the city, begin your night at North Bay's historical Capitol Centres' Betty Speers Theatre.
-This iconic venue which is recognized as a heritage site in North Bay has hosted legendary performers over the years including Johnny Cash, Phyllis Diller, Brenda Lee, Roy Orbison, and many more.
-The timeless landmark now hosts celebrated touring artists as well as local talent, including the North Bay Symphony and Blues Fest event which expands to venues across the downtown.
+As dusk descends upon the city, begin your night at North Bay's downtown.

-After an exciting evening at the historic theatre, you're now looking to keep the party going - why not head down the street to Lou Dawgs on Main Street East, an iconic watering hole that hosts live music from local acts most days of the week event, the Bay Block Party where the entire downtown transforms into a music lovers dream!
-Local and touring artists perform on the main stage from morning to night at this all day music-driven street festival.
-Festival season aside - any time of year is the right time to see an array of excellent live music, the downtown is buzzing with talent around every corner.
+After an exciting evening at the historic theatre, you're now looking to keep the party going - why not head down the street to Lou Dawgs on Main Street East, an iconic watering hole hosts live music from local acts most days of the week.

+Pack your bags for the weekend and travel to North Bay in late August for the largest annual block party in the north and you'll experience the entire downtown transform into a music lovers dream!
+The Bay Block Party features touring artists performing the main stage from morning to night at this all day street festival.
+Festival season aside, any time of year is the right time to see an array of excellent live music, the downtown is buzzing with talent around every corner.